Facts & figures

 • Over 2 in 5 visitors coming to the UK to study take an English language course

-• English language students stayed for three times longer than average visitors, spending over twice that of other travellers
+• English language students stayed three times longer than average visitors, spending over twice as much as other travellers

 If you are an English UK member, visit our member campaigning resources page for more useful facts and to download our campaigning toolkit.